lilyunggg/2FA-project/README.md

 # 2FA-project

+This is a simple 2FA app that can be integrated into various types of login systems.

 Two-factor authentication (2FA) adds an extra layer of security to user logins by requiring not only a password but also a second factor—typically a code sent to the user's phone.
+2FA can also be used for passwordless login, where the user authenticates using only a code sent to their device, eliminating the need for a traditional password.
+By requiring something the user knows (a password) or something they have (their phone), 2FA significantly reduces the risk of unauthorized access—even if a password is compromised, an attacker cannot log in without the second factor.
 This project demonstrates a simple full-stack 2FA app using:

 - **React** for the frontend user interface
 - **Express.js** for the backend server